 The Final Examination includes a defense of the dissertation and may be as comprehensive in the major and minor areas as the Advisory Committee chooses to make it.
 It is conducted by an expanded Advisory Committee including someone designated by the Dean of the Graduate School (outside examiner).
 The examination is a public event and its scheduling is published and announced beforehand.
 Any member of the University community may attend.

-The specific time and date of the examination must be designated by The Graduate School at least two weeks prior to the actual examination.
-The Dissertation Approval Form, along with a typewritten copy of the dissertation must be presented to The Graduate School at the time the Final Examination is scheduled.
-The draft of the dissertation submitted must be complete in content, including all footnotes, tables, figures, and appendices.
-A full bibliography or set of references must be included as must a title page and abstract.
+The draft of the dissertation submitted to the advisory committee must be complete in content, including all footnotes, tables, figures, and appendices.
+A full bibliography or set of references must be included as a title page and abstract.
 All members of the Committee except the Outside Examiner should have had an opportunity to suggest revisions prior to signing the Dissertation Approval Form.
 Thus, most revisions should have been completed at an earlier time.
-The Final Examination must take place no later than eight days prior to the last day of class of the semester in which the student expects to graduate.

 After the Final Examination is passed, the final copy of the dissertation is prepared.
 Final copies are then submitted to The Graduate School along with the signatures of the Major Professor and the Director of Graduate Studies.
 The dissertation in its final form must be received in The Graduate School Office within 60 days of the Final Examination.
 If this deadline is not met, the candidate must undergo a second examination.
 One final copy of the dissertation shall be provided by the student for the Toxicology Library.

 Thesis and dissertations must be prepared in conformity with the instructions prepared by The Graduate School.